 DIY

-DIY investing can involve various types of investments, such as individual stocks, bonds, mutual funds, ETF, REITs and other financial instruments.
-To pursue this approach, you will use online brokerage platforms or investment apps to buy, sell, trade and monitor your investments.
+DIY investing can involve various types of investments, such as individual stocks, bonds, mutual funds, ETFs, REITs and other financial instruments.
+To pursue this approach, you will use online brokerage platforms or investment apps to buy, sell, trade, and monitor your investments.

-The biggest advantage of DIY investing is that it allows you to have more control over your investment decisions and potentially saving on fees associated with hiring a financial advisor.
-Also, DIY investors can be more flexible in their investment strategies and can quickly adjust their portfolio when the market changes.
+The biggest advantage of DIY investing is that it allows you to have more control over your investment decisions and potentially save on fees associated with hiring a financial advisor.
+Also, DIY investors can be more flexible in their investment strategies and can quickly adjust their portfolios when the market changes.

 Is the DIY approch right for you?